Special Report: Myanmar military's next campaign: shoring up power

 Since 2009, 20 lieutenant colonels and over 1,700 adjutant officers have taken a four-day course designed by UNICEF to prevent underage recruitment, the U.N. child-protection agency said.
 It includes sessions on human rights and international humanitarian law.

-The International Labour Organization is training the military about the legal implications of forced labour.
+The International Labor Organization is training the military about the legal implications of forced labor.
 This includes the well-documented practice of dragooning villagers to carry ammunition or, in some cases, lead a path through mine-fields.
 "Now we are cooperating fully with ILO and UNICEF," Deputy Defense Minister Aung Thaw said.

 Even so, human-rights training is not on the curriculum at the academy, the teaching officer said.